arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 * Capability to configure minimum Serilog logging level from application settings
 * Capability to use .NET project templates directly from Visual Studio

-When the [messaging library](https://github.com/arcus-azure/arcus.messaging) is ready to provide the message routing outside message pumps, we create additional Azure Functions project templates with Azure Service Bus triggers.
+When the [messaging library](https://github.com/arcus-azure/arcus.messaging) is ready to provide the message routing outside message pumps, we will create additional Azure Functions project templates with Azure Service Bus triggers.
 See our [feature docs](https://templates.arcus-azure.net/) for more information on our available functionality.

 ## Background Jobs
-Last but not least, we also have a new scheduled job in the [background jobs repository](https://github.com/arcus-azure/arcus.backgroundjobs).
+We also have a new scheduled job in the [background jobs repository](https://github.com/arcus-azure/arcus.backgroundjobs).
 We already had a job that would notify us when an Azure Key Vault secret was expired, but now we also are able to notify consumers when a Service Principal client secrets is about to expire or is expired.

 This is a great way to keep track of your available client secrets.
 An Azure Event Grid event will notify you with all the details (secret name, expiration date).
 This library has already shown it's added-value by providing low-level infrastructure code that takes care of missing links between services.

 See our [feature docs](https://background-jobs.arcus-azure.net/) for more information on our available functionality.

 ## Scripting
 The [scripting repository](https://github.com/arcus-azure/arcus.scripting) has received various updates.
 From Azure API Management to Azure SQL databases to Azure DevOps integrations.
-This repository has always be a place where many things come together.
-Repeated tasks in CI build pipelines are local development.
-The library was more used this year, which lead to great new ideas and functionality:
+This repository has always been a place where many things come together.
+Repeated tasks in CI build pipelines or for local development.
+The library was used more this year, which lead to great new ideas and functionality:
 * Capability to upload private/public certificate to Azure API Management
 * Capability to upload schema's/maps (transformations) into Azure Integration Account
 * Capability to run SQL migration with semantic versioning